timescale/docs/use-timescale/compression/compression-methods.md

 an earlier transformation removes the changes.

 Run-length encoding is one of the classic compression algorithms.
-For time-series data with billions of contiguous 0s, or even a document with a million identically repeated strings, run-length encoding works incredibly well.
+For time-series data with billions of contiguous zeroes, or even a document with a million identically repeated strings, run-length encoding works incredibly well.

 For example, if you wanted to store a temperature that changed minimally over